risgk/digital-synth-vra8-n/README.md

 - 2018-07-01 ISGK Instruments
 - <https://github.com/risgk/digital-synth-vra8-n>

 ## Concept

-- Monophonic Synthesizer for Arduino Uno
+- Monophonic Synthesizer (MIDI Sound Module) for Arduino Uno

 ## Features

-- Monophonic Synthesizer, MIDI Sound Module
 - Sampling Rate: 31.25 kHz, Bit Depth: 8 bit, LPF Attenuation Slope: -12 dB/oct
-- Serial MIDI In (38400 bps), PWM Audio Out (Pin 6), PWM Rate: 62500 Hz
+- Serial MIDI In (38.4 kbps), PWM Audio Out (Pin 6), PWM Rate: 62.5 kHz
     - We recommend adding a RC filter circuit to reduce PWM ripples
         - A cutoff frequency 15.9 kHz (R: 100 ohm, C: 100 nF) works well
-    - **CAUTION**: Click sounds may occur when you connect the audio out to an amp/a speaker or reset the board
     - **CAUTION**: The Arduino PWM audio output is a unipolar LINE OUT
         - Please connect this to a power amp/a headphone amp (not to a speaker/a headphone directly)
+    - **CAUTION**: Click sounds may occur when you connect the audio out to an amp or reset the board
 - We recommend [Hairless MIDI<->Serial Bridge](http://projectgus.github.io/hairless-midiserial/) to connect PC
     - A MIDI Shield (MIDI Breakout) and a power supply adapter are desirable to avoiding USB noise
+        - Edit `SERIAL_SPEED` in `configs.h` to use MIDI Shield
 - Files
     - `DigitalSynthVRA8N.ino` is a sketch for Arduino (Genuino) Uno Rev3
     - `make-sample-wav-file.cc` is for Debugging on PC
-        - Requiring GCC (G++) or other
+        - Requiring GCC (g++) or other
         - `make-sample-wav-file-cc.bat` makes a sample WAV file (working on Windows)
     - `generate-*.rb` generate source files
         - Requiring a Ruby execution environment
-    - Edit `SERIAL_SPEED` in `configs.h` to use MIDI Shield
 - We recommend Arduino IDE 1.8.3

 ## VRA8-N CTRL

-- Parameter Editor (MIDI Controller) for VRA8-N, Web App
+- MIDI Controller (Parameter Editor) for VRA8-N, Web App
 - We recommend Google Chrome, which implements Web MIDI API
-- VRA8-N CTRL includes PRESET programs
 - We recommend [loopMIDI](http://www.tobias-erichsen.de/software/loopmidi.html) (virtual loopback MIDI cable) to connect VRA8-N
-- **CAUTION**: Click sounds may occur when you change the controllers (especially OSC2 MIX and SUB OSC MIX)
 - **CAUTION**: Low CUTOFF with high RESONANCE can damage the speakers
+- **CAUTION**: Click sounds may occur when you change the parameters (especially OSC2 MIX and SUB OSC MIX)

 ## MIDI Implementation Chart